dh-atlas/white-book/Whitebook.md

 ### **Person and Organization** {#person-and-organization}

-To represent individual scholars or organizations such as universities, research centers, and cultural institutions involved in a research product as creators, collaborators or publishers, the “Person” and the “Organization” templates are used, respectively.
+To represent individual scholars or organisations such as universities, research centres and cultural institutions involved in a research product as creators, collaborators or publishers, the “Person” and the “Organization” templates are used, respectively.
 For each person, data curators must specify the full name and may optionally indicate the person’s affiliation, ORCID identifier, and link to an authority record (e.g., Wikidata, VIAF) that unambiguously identifies the person.
-The “Organization” template requires curators to specify their name and location, optionally including the organization’s website URL, persistent identifier, and a link to an authority record (e.g., Wikidata, VIAF).
+The “Organization” template requires curators to specify their name and location, optionally including the organisation’s website URL, persistent identifier, and a link to an authority record (e.g., Wikidata, VIAF).

 ![Screenshot of the selection of the Person or Organization intermediate template within the Creator field.][image17]
 Selection of the Person or Organization intermediate template within the Creator field.